FiddlersCode/greetingTDD/README.md

 by Paula Muldoon

 ### About
-This was a training exercise at Kurt Geiger.
-I initially didn't plan to commit this to git - hence having six tests in a single commit.
+This was initially a training exercise at Kurt Geiger.
+At that time, I didn't plan to commit this to GitHub - hence having six tests in a single commit.

 I modified slightly the README of the original, to make the requirements clearer.
 I also changed the design from a single class to multiple classes, to clarify the responsibilities in each class.
 The design for this code is inspired by Sandi Metz, particularly [POODR](http://www.poodr.com/).

 Especially with this kata, there is an infinite amount of variations on greetings and edge cases.
-On the principle of YAGNI, I limited myself to testing the specific examples provided by the authors rather than guessing what other contortions these specs might produce.
+On the principle of [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), I limited myself to testing the specific examples provided by the authors rather than guessing what other contortions these specs might produce.

 ### [Diagram](https://www.draw.io/#HFiddlersCode%2FgreetingTDD%2Fmaster%2FgreetingKataPHPDiagram.xml)